 Vito doesn’t get through life unscathed, however.
 He is shot and badly wounded by rival criminals because he refuses to modernize by entering the drug trade with them.
 His traditional values, if that’s what they are, are not enough to protect him from the logic of criminal “progress.”
 An Old World man like Vito is not going to flourish in the remorseless evolutionary struggle of the New World.
 But if the modern American world forces a Vito to die or become a Michael, and if that world forces a Michael to become a murderous robot, then can we say that being a prudent predator pays?

 So what do Part One and Part Two add up to?
 Part One chronicles the descent of a once good man into evil.
-Part Two shows how he suffers due to his fall, while also showing his father’s rise.
+Part Two shows how he suffers due to his fall, while also showing in flashbacks his father’s rise.
 In the long run, the Medici approach might work for a time among rooted, Old World, types, especially in the Old World where clients look to their patrons with loyalty, but it does not work among “individualistic” Americans, who eventually force godfathers to become monsters.
 Michael ends up like a shark, the perfectly ruthless killer whose fate it is to swim alone.